Nightlife In Thimphu

 A while later, a waiter places a menu, a small writing-pad, and a pen on the table.
-I am not used to the last two.
+The last two are new for me.
 I look at Sania in askance.
 “You write your order so that there is no miscommunication”, she explains.
 Wow!

 Half an hour into the restaurant and we feel the floor beneath us pulsate, so do the tables and walls.
 The karaoke bar next door has started its performances for the evening.
 We hurry through our dinner and decide to hop to the place next door.
 As we wait for our cheque, Sania bumps into an old work associate.
 They discuss what is happening in the town that evening, and who is partying where.
 All the while, carefully skirting any work-talk that could have come up.